oroinc/documentation/book/customization.rst

 Regular Entities
 ~~~~~~~~~~~~~~~~

-You can create regular Doctrine entities just the way you are used to in
+You can create regular Doctrine entities as you would in
 other Symfony applications.
 For example, have a look at the following entity::

     // src/Acme/DemoBundle/Entity/RegularEntity.php